phuynh7577/recipe_api/README.md

 ## Link to front-end and back-end
 * https://recipesfortoto.herokuapp.com/
 * https://recipesfortotoapi.herokuapp.com/recipes/
 * /1

 ## Technology Used
-* React.js, React-Router, Ruby on rails, Implemented CORS, Hosted on Heroku.
+* React.js, Ruby on rails, Postgres, Hosted on Heroku.

 ## Approach taken
 * Created API with Ruby on Rails.
+* Data type: Postgres
-* Setup seeds
+* Setup seeds in rails o supply data to React while developing.
-* create-react-app with full CRUD capabilities.
+* create-react-app

 ## Notes to self
 * Get rid of the delete option